Join a community of over 2,000 aspiring Scottish solicitors

-All Scots Law LLB and Diploma in Professional Legal Practice students are eligible to apply.
-Plus it's totally free.
+All Scots Law LLB and Diploma in Professional Legal Practice students are eligible to apply for free!

 There are loads of different benefits that are exclusive to you as a student associate.
 You are our future members, so it's a great opportunity to get to know us and let us help you to build your career.